fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 ### Tip

 By default, on Linux RabbitMQ, log files are placed in `/var/log/rabbitmq`.
-You can find more information in [Chapter 12](https://subscription.packtpub.com/book/application_development/9781849516501/12){.link}, [*Managing RabbitMQ Error Conditions*]{.emphasis}.
+You can find more information in [Lab 12](https://subscription.packtpub.com/book/application_development/9781849516501/12){.link}, [*Managing RabbitMQ Error Conditions*]{.emphasis}.